 Deglove Injuries in SWFL Traffic Collisions

-The article focused on the increased risks of lacerations in the event of a serious traffic accident.
+The previously referenced article focused on the increased risks of lacerations in the event of a serious traffic accident.
 However deglove injuries are among the most painful and most serious injuries to the hands and feet, and can lead to permanent impairment and scaring.
 Degloving, or avulsion injuries, occur when layers of skin and/or muscle are ripped from underlying connective tissue and bone.
 These injuries are often life-threatening because of tissue death and the large volume of blood lost.
 There are two main types of degloving injuries:

 Open degloving injuries: Occur when skin and tissue is ripped way, exposing muscle, connective tissue and bone.
 Traffic accidents are the most common cause of these injuries, followed by industrial or farm machinery accidents, falls, sporting injuries and animal bites.
 They most commonly occur to the legs, feet, hands and fingers.
 But, despite the name, can also occur on the torso, scalp or face.

 Closed degloving injuries: These injuries can be invisible, except for possible visible bruising.
 Most of these involve a force that separates layers of skin and deep tissue.
 The resulting spaces are known as Morel-Lavallée lesions and can fill with fluid, blood and fat.
 These injuries most commonly occur to the torso, buttocks, spine, shoulder blades and knees.